 Considering Co-Occurring Conditions

-Many autistic individuals also experience co-occurring conditions such as ADHD, anxiety, or depression.
-A qualified professional will evaluate these factors to ensure that supports address the full picture of a person’s wellbeing.
-This integrative approach helps tailor strategies that nurture strengths rather than focus on “fixing” perceived deficits.
+Many autistic people also experience co-occurring conditions such as ADHD, anxiety, or depression.
+A qualified professional evaluates these factors to make sure supports address the full picture of your well-being.

 Accessing Support and Resources